How Long Do Carved Pumpkins Last? Plus, How to Make Them Last Longer

 If you want your pumpkin to last more than five days, Renne Nsonwu says you'll need to make sure you're getting the timing right.
 "You'll want to get your pumpkin within a week of when you plan to carve it," she says.

 In addition to picking the right pumpkin, factors like weather and geography will impact how long it lasts, according to Kevin Busch, VP of operations of Mr. Handyman, a Neighborly brand.
 "The colder the climate, the longer your pumpkin will last," he says.
 That means those who live in areas that are already experiencing chillier temperatures will see their pumpkins remain in good shape longer than those who live further south.

 Another method that Busch swears by includes spraying your carved pumpkin down with a white vinegar solution.
-After you've sprayed it down, he suggests applying petroleum jelly ($2.59, walgreens.com) or vegetable oil to the exposed areas and inside of your pumpkin.
-"This will create a barrier that won't allow the pumpkin to dry out, and also protects the pumpkin from external humidity, rain, or other elements that can jumpstart the rotting process."
+After you have spritzed on the vinegar, he suggests applying petroleum jelly or vegetable oil to the exposed areas and the interior of your pumpkin.
+"This will create a barrier that won't allow the pumpkin to dry out, and also protects [it] from external humidity, rain, or other elements that can jumpstart the rotting process," he says.

-Of course, if you want your pumpkin to last throughout the fall, Busch says the best way is to skip carving it all together.
-"Consider an alternative way of decorating with pumpkins that [don't] require any cutting," he says.
+Of course, if you want your pumpkin to last throughout the fall, Busch says to skip carving it entirely.
+"Consider an alternative way of decorating with pumpkins that [doesn't] require any cutting," he says.
 "Keeping your pumpkin intact is the best way to preserve it longer."
 He suggests painting a face or design—or applying stick-on embellishments.